 Those who thought the dark days of uniformed officers herding Gypsies into train carriages were over have been shocked to see footage over the weekend of Gypsy and Traveller youth being forced onto train carriages.
 The brave and restrained youth remained calm despite the provocation and have captured the incident on their phones.
 Drive 2 Survive has contacted Greater Manchester Police's Chief Constable to demand some answers.
 See for yourself how these young people were treated.

-If you or any of your family were directly affected by this please get in touch with us on 07966 786242 or bowersjake02@gmail.com so that we can independently investigate what happened and hold the police accountable.
+If your children were directly affected by this please get in touch with us on 07966 786242 or bowersjake02@gmail.com so that we can independently investigate what happened and hold the police accountable.

 We have today sent the following to Greater Manchester Police